SummaryRead the full fact sheet

 Where can I go if I have further questions, or need more information?

-- Your local GP and pharmacist can provide you with more information on the new treatments, including if they are right for you.
+- Your local and can provide you with more information on the new treatments, including if they are right for you.

 - The Victorian Government funds a range of community organisations to provide information, care and support to people living with hepatitis C, and on the new treatments.
 For more information, please visit: